Support tickets.

 The Channel column tells you where each ticket started.

-- Partner: a partner used Help & support in their dashboard.
+- Partner: A partner used Help & support in their dashboard.
 These have an in-app thread the partner can reply in.

 The website contact form